eddiebeltran33/swstarter/README.md

 ## Architecture

 - [ ] Use a cache layer to avoid hitting the SWAPI too often
-- [ ] Use a queue to process the "traces" (metrics) in the background
+- [x] Use a queue to process the "traces" (metrics) in the background
-- [ ] Create a scheduled task to aggreate the metrics every N minutes
 - [ ] Backoff strategy for the SWAPI in case of rate limiting
 - [ ] Use the same rate limiting policy as the SWAPI, once we have a cache layer use a more generous policy
 - [x] Create a SWAPI client to handle the requests to the SWAPI